 Ultimately, ELLA tries to nudge the leader into following the five 100-day steps.
 There are no instructions, incentives or punishments, just encouragement to follow best practice.
 It’s not so important which tools a leader uses, or whether they are diligent or disciplined in using ELLA.
 It is important that they take their first 100-day period very seriously, break it down into weeks, view it as a project, and listen to ELLA’s advice on how to succeed.

-Educated by the navy, and as an IT-engineer by Kongsberg Engineering Polytechnic
+Educated by the Royal Norwegian Navy, and as an IT-engineer by Kongsberg Engineering Polytechnic.

-10 years experience in sales and sales management in Norwegian and global companies
+10 years experience in sales and sales management in Norwegian and global companies.
+Founder and managing partner of successful headhunting and recruiting firm for 27 years.